datawrangl3r/datawranglerblog/content/about/_index.md

 image: "images/author.jpg"

 # meta description
-description: "this is meta description"
+description: "Summary about the author"

 # type
 type : "about"